Question: "What are the most common things people think are in the Bible that are not actually in the Bible?"

 "Hate the sin, love the sinner."

 Although this is a biblical-sounding admonition, it is not directly from the Bible.
-It's a quote from Mahatma Gandhi.
-As a guideline, it's valid.
+It’s actually a loose quote of something Mahatma Gandhi wrote in 1929, “Hate the sin and not the sinner.”
+Augustine expressed a similar thought back in AD 424: “With love for mankind and hatred of sins.”
+The biblical principle backing this up is found in Jude 1:22–23.
 We are to hate sin—even our own.
-And we are to show love to all others.
-Gandhi's quote is coming under fire in the world as more and more people define themselves by their sin and resent the guidelines God has given us in His Word.
+And we are to show love to other people.
+The “hating sin” part is coming under fire today as more and more people define themselves by their sin and resent the guidelines God has given us in His Word.

 "Money is the root of all evil."